VigneshVSV/hololinked-docs/source/index.rst

 |module-highlighted| is a versatile and pythonic tool for building custom control and data acquisition
 software systems.
 If you have a requirement to control and capture data from your hardware/instrumentation remotely through your network, show the data in a browser/dashboard, provide a GUI or run automated scripts,
 |module-highlighted| can help.
-Even if one wishes to do hardware control/data-acquisition in a single computer or a small setup without networking
+Even for isolated applications or a small lab setup without networking concepts, one can still separate the
-concepts, one can still separate the concerns of the GUI and the other tools that interact with the device & the device itself.
+concerns of the tools that interact with the hardware & the hardware itself.

-For those familiar with RPC & web development - This package is an implementation of a ZeroMQ-based Object Oriented RPC with customizable HTTP end-points.
+For those familiar with RPC & web development - This package is an implementation of a ZeroMQ-based Object Oriented RPC with customizable
-A dual transport in both ZMQ and HTTP is provided to maximize flexibility in data type and serialization, although HTTP is preferred.
-Even through HTTP, the paradigm of working is HTTP-RPC only, to queue the commands issued to hardware.
+HTTP end-points.
+A dual transport in both ZMQ and HTTP is provided to maximize flexibility in data type, serialization and speed, although HTTP is preferred for networked applications.
+If one is looking for an object oriented approach towards creating components within a control or data acquisition system, or an IoT device, one may consider this package.

 |PyPI|